KoreTeknology/python-codes-library-addon-for-Blender/README.md

 ## Share your code snippets with the community !
 If you have a piece of code that you want to share, please, open a Pull request and paste your code or the link to it !
 You must look at the Request Rules to prepare your code to be uploaded in the addon ;)

+Notes: at the time of this publication, i am preparing a simple webpage to organoise the "Snippets Defi", a challenge that engage coders to improve existing scripts or to make a proposal for a new one... stay tuned !

 ---